mattermost/docs/source/collaborate/keyboard-shortcuts.rst

 .. tip::

   - In Mattermost, display a list of available keyboard shortcuts by pressing :kbd:`Ctrl` :kbd:`/` on Windows or Linux, pressing :kbd:`⌘` :kbd:`/` on macOS, or using the ``/shortcuts`` slash command.
   - Additional keyboard shortcuts are available.
-See the `team keyboard shortcuts </collaborate/team-keyboard-shortcuts.html>`__ documentation for details.
+See the :doc:`team keyboard shortcuts </collaborate/team-keyboard-shortcuts>` documentation for details.

 Channel navigation
 ------------------

-The following keyboard shortcuts for channels are supported in all `supported browsers </install/software-hardware-requirements.html#software-requirements>`__ and in the Mattermost desktop app.
+The following keyboard shortcuts for channels are supported in all :ref:`supported browsers <install/software-hardware-requirements:software requirements>` and in the Mattermost desktop app.

 +-------------------------------------+------------------------------+----------------------------------------------------------------------------------+
 | On Windows & Linux                  | On Mac                       | Description                                                                      |